DAHL topic: should Arts and Humanities education be more like the methods used for learning in the creative digital industries?

 The formula for this varies.
 Some have, in effect, a “day job” that brings in work, but leaving enough time for more risky innovative work relatively isolated from the day-to-day, but with the potential to feed into or even completely transform operations.

 Other organisations lean more towards knowledge generation and consultancy, where their day-to-day work is advising and supporting others, using knowledge and experience generated through experimental work and research.
 R&D consultancy companies can sometimes thrive by doing experimental work for other companies and organisations, using these opportunities to build their own capabilities and reputation.
 Limina Immersive (another VR company I have researched with) started off by undertaking a big and very successful self-commissioned challenge (creating and running a VR theatre location in the heart of Bristol).
-They did this from the outset with nothing a designerly research approach, ensuring that they learned as much as they could, in tight cycles of design-implement-reflect-redesign.
+They did this from the outset with a designerly research approach from the outset, ensuring that they learned as much as they could, in tight cycles of design-implement-reflect-redesign.
 More recently they have worked on a broad range of research and design commissions, so as to build knowledge across the complex and continuously evolving field of VR.
 That has included more conventional desk based research, working with audiences, and even designing a VR centre for Oxford University.

 Companies like MBD and Limina also deliberately cultivate a relationship with a wider “ecosystem” of people and organisations into which new knowledge and innovations are fed.
 In the case of MBD, they are funded (wisely) by Arts Council England to do just that.
 They have given us a lot of support and advice for free.
 That is helping us to develop an understanding of immersive tech and how it fits with what we do at Warwick.
 In turn that could help to develop projects, perhaps with funding, that make the most, or even extend, the MBD approach.
 It will help to establish immersive tech and experiences as a common practice.